cacause/pelican-demo/README.md

 A sub-directory is dedicated to store comments.
 Each comment is a file in REST or Markdown format (.rst or .md file extension).
-The header is used to define comment metadata: author name, author email, published date.
+The header is used to define comment metadata: author name, author email, web site, published date.

 Customize Pelican blog configuration defined in *pelicanconf.py*